aspl-lang/aspl/introduction.md

 var integer b = 0
 a = b // no error, a and b are both of type integer
 ```
-All builtin type aliases are:
+All built-in type aliases are:
 <br>`bool` => `boolean`
 <br>`int` => `integer`